NillionNetwork/secretvaults-py/README.rst

 secretvaults
 =============

-Wrapper classes for simplifying usage of Nillion's Secret Vault and the nilQL encryption and decryption library.
+Wrapper classes for simplifying usage of Nillion's Secret Vault and the blindfold encryption and decryption library.

 |pypi| |readthedocs| |actions| |coveralls|